guidomb/linterbot/README.md

 project_base_path: 'BASE/PROJECT/PATH'
 ```

+By default `linterbot` will read from the standard input the JSON output of the `swiftlint lint --reporter json` command.
+You can tell `linterbot` to read the `swiftlint` output from a specific file either using the `--linter-report-file-path` option or through the `.linterbot.yml` file.

+The base path of project must be provided.
+By default the current working directory where `linterbot` was executed is used.
+You can change it either using the `--project-base-path` or through the `.linterbot.yml` file.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.